-Vixens, pussycats, detectives: Why the women of ‘Riverdale’ are feminist AF
+Veronica, Betty, and more: Why the women of ‘Riverdale’ are feminist AF

 Every now and then we’re going about our daily business in this pre-apocalyptic wasteland of the internet and we stumble across the concerns of a young woman expressing how Riverdale “is garbage when it comes to feminism”.
-On Twitter, one user put it to us that though they’re a huge fan of the show, it fails when it comes to feminism because “Betty and Veronica are always fighting and being catty to one another” and there have “been some unpleasant sexist jokes” in the show.
+On Twitter, one user put it to us that though they’re a huge fan of the show, it fails when it comes to feminism because “Betty and Veronica are always fighting and being catty to one another” and there have “been some unpleasant sexist jokes”.

 Before we drive lovingly into the heart of this argument like Jughead Jones (Cole Sprouse) screeching his bike into the Pops drive-through (Jughead needs to eat more burgers), we need to confront some of the times that Riverdale hasn’t been feminist.
-S1 of the show hit a number of progressive story potholes (we’re continuing this driving metaphor, just go with it) and subsequently crashed its feminist credentials straight into a temporary trash heap.
+Season 1 of the show hit a number of progressive story potholes (we’re continuing this driving metaphor, just go with it) and subsequently crashed its feminist credentials straight into a temporary trash heap.

-Early on, there’s the whole faux-lesbian moment between Betty (Lili Reinhart) and Veronica (Camila Mendes) in which the River Vixens appeared to turn their cheerleading efforts directly towards queer-baiting the audience.
-There are occasional girl vs. girl rivalries between Betty and Veronica and between Cheryl (Madelaine Petsch) and every girl at Riverdale High (which thankfully got cleared up as the characters progressed.)
+Early on, a faux-lesbian moment goes down between Betty (Lili Reinhart) and Veronica (Camila Mendes) where the River Vixens appeared to turn their cheerleading efforts directly towards queer-baiting the audience.
+There are occasional girl vs. girl rivalries between Betty & Veronica and between Cheryl (Madelaine Petsch) and every girl at Riverdale High (which thankfully got cleared up as the characters progressed.)

 What Riverdale has always seemingly done right is listening to the concerns of fans and making small tweaks along the way.
-As such, S2 improved in terms of progressive storytelling.
-There was greater LGBTQI representation with the introduction of queer biker Toni Topaz (Vanessa Morgan), and Cheryl’s journey in coming out as bisexual and enjoying a healthy relationship with a loving young woman.
+As such, season 2 improved in terms of progressive storytelling.
+There was greater LGBTQI representation with the introduction of queer biker Toni Topaz (Vanessa Morgan) and Cheryl’s journey in coming out as bisexual and enjoying a healthy relationship with a loving young woman.

 The narrative surrounding poor little rich boy Nick St. Clair’s (Graham Phillips) attempted rape of Cheryl led to Riverdale presenting a positive message of women helping women when Veronica and Josie and the Pussycats (that’s right – they were used for a bigger purpose!) barged into the room to save their friend.

-The thing that’s also worth remembering about Riverdale is that it’s conspicuously unlike any other teen show currently or even previously seen on TV.
-As a dark modern day reimagining of a classic story, Riverdale both utilizes and subverts age old narrative tropes, which means it doesn’t always hit the mark of perfection when it comes to “feminist” storytelling.
+It’s also worth remembering that Riverdale is conspicuously unlike any other teen show currently or even previously seen on TV.
+As a dark modern day reimagining of a classic story, Riverdale both utilizes & subverts age-old narrative tropes, which means it doesn’t always hit the mark of perfection when it comes to “feminist” storytelling.

-That doesn’t mean it isn’t willing to engage with real world issues, but more that it transplants such experiences into an otherwise wild and unpredictable narrative.
+That doesn’t mean it isn’t willing to engage with real world issues, but more that it transplants such experiences into an otherwise wild & unpredictable narrative.
 One that’s rife with serial killers, teen detectives, cults, and even possibly (someday hopefully as a one-off Halloween special) zombies.

 That’s what Riverdale explores and it does so without fanfare or a damn parade just because it might be delving into the sometimes precarious terrain of a “feminist narrative”.
-It’s an escapist teen drama built on a progressive foundation – we need shows like that to stay sane and they don’t always have to be hitting a high score of feminism to be worthy of our attention or our acclaim.
+Riverdale is an escapist teen drama built on a progressive foundation – we need shows like that to stay sane and they don’t always have to be hitting a high score of feminism to be worthy of our attention or our acclaim.